KunlinChoi/POIPrivacy/Attack2_TrajExtract/Readme.md

 6. Show the result "python matchextraction.py"

 ## Notes
-1. Please refer to  [Main README](../README.md) for required packages.
+1. Please refer to  [Main README](../README.md) for the required packages.